janosgyerik/writing-markdown-well/README.md

     ```

 Another acceptable case for fenced code blocks is when you can declare the
-language to get nice syntax highlighting in typical rendering engines, for
+language to get nice syntax highlighting in typical rendering engines, and to
-example:
+explicitly signal to the reader the language of the source code.
+Example:

     ```python
     s = "Python syntax highlighting"